Investment schemes including conveyancing

 - Where there is any doubt about the propriety or financial soundness of the issuer.

-- The bond is written in terms unfamiliar to a lawyer in England & Wales.
+- The bond is written in terms unfamiliar to a lawyer in England and Wales.

 - Reputable insurers do not offer bonds for the particular type of investment.